akshayaGanesan1997/BookReclaimService/README.md

 2. **Database Configuration**: Open `application.properties` in the `resources` directory and configure your MySQL database connection properties, such as `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password`.

 3. **Schema Creation**: The application automatically creates the necessary schema and tables on startup, thanks to Spring Data JPA.
-You can also manually create the schema using SQL scripts in the `resources` directory if needed.
+You can also manually create the schema using SQL scripts (script.sql) in the `resources` directory if needed.

 4. **Database Initialization**: You can initialize the database with sample data or specific setup scripts, if required.